Juneau, Alaska, is the most unusual state capital! You can’t drive there—this charming little port is accessible only by air or sea.

 The atmosphere doesn’t get much more Alaskan than the old-timey Red Dog Saloon in the heart of the cruise district, where you can enjoy robust pub food with a serving of live music and Alaska-brewed beer.

-Every which way you look in Juneau, you’ll find beautiful mountains or sea.
+Every which way you look in Juneau, you’ll find beautiful mountains or the sea.
 But the best restaurant view in town goes to Hangar on the Wharf, an easygoing, seafood-oriented pub where you can watch seaplanes come and go from Gastineau Channel, the waters just offshore from Juneau.

 You’ll find strong flavors of Russian culture throughout Southeast Alaska.
 One of the most delicious ways they manifest is in Pel’menis, located in the same building as Hangar on the Wharf.
 This low-key, hole-in-the-wall eatery is named for the Russian dumplings it offers.
 A serving costs $7 or $8, cash only.

 Heritage Coffee is a low-key, locally-owned chain of coffee shops.
-Their downtown location is enormous and offers some of the best WiFi you’ll find near the cruise docks, although they usually limit access by providing a short-term passcode with each purchase.
+Their downtown location is enormous and offers some of the best WiFi near the cruise docks, although they usually limit access by providing a short-term passcode with each purchase.

 Shopping

-Juneau has its share of big box stores including Fred Meyer (the local version of Kroger), Safeway, and Walmart, but you’d need a taxi to reach them.
+Juneau has its share of big box stores, including Fred Meyer (the local version of Kroger), Safeway, and Walmart, but you’d need a taxi to reach them.
 The city bus does get you within easy reach of these locations, but service is infrequent.

-If you’re interested in all local art, one of the best downtown galleries is the very eclectic Annie Kaill’s.
+If you’re interested in all local art, one of the best downtown galleries is the eclectic Annie Kaill’s.
 For souvenirs of the Russian history that weaves through much of Southeast Alaska, make a trip to the House of Russia on Franklin Street.

 Cultural attractions (museums, arts institutions, etc.)